 The Kamala Club was officially declared open on 21 May 1951 and since then, the club has helped countless Indian women develop warm friendships with other like-minded women.
 Its members continue to work together to make a difference.
 Like the lotus flower it is named after, the Kamala Club has blossomed and remains relevant today.

 Then President of the United Nations General Assembly Vijaya Lakshmi Pandit addressing members of the Kamala Club, 1954.
 She was the first woman appointed to the post.
 She was also a sister of Prime Minister of India Jawaharlal Nehru.
 Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 is a teacher and a freelance journalist.
-An active citizen archivist for the National Archives of Singapore, she is the author of Voice of Indian Women: The Kamala Club Singapore
+An active citizen archivist for the National Archives of Singapore, she is the author of Indian Women: The Kamala Club Singapore

 (2018).
 She enjoys reading and researching about history.